iamvee/FG42/README.md

 with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

-  All the documents of Kuso IDE that locate in 'doc' directories release under the term of GNU FDL.
+  All the documents of FG42 that locate in 'doc' directories release under the term of GNU FDL.

-Copyright (C) 2010-2014  Sameer Rahmani <lxsameer@gnu.org>
+Copyright (C) 2010-2015  Sameer Rahmani <lxsameer@gnu.org>